ConstanzaSchibber/constanzaschibber.github.io/index.md

 In a nutshell, **my research uses Bayesian statistics to uncover the effects of political institutions on elite and citizen behavior**.
 I have a particular interest in latent variable models and the analysis of multilevel data structures.

-**How political institutions affect the correspondence between the policies that citizens and representatives desire and the outcomes that democratic governments produce is the core concern that motivates my research agenda.**  In 2016, one of my collaborative projects was awarded the *Carrie Chapman Catt Prize for research in Women and Politics*.
-In 2017, another of my collaborative projects was awarded an *APSA Centennial Grant* from the Warren E. Miller Fund in Electoral Politics.
+My work is forthcoming in the *American Journal of Political Science*.
+One of my collaborative projects was awarded the *Carrie Chapman Catt Prize for research in Women and Politics* another of my collaborative projects was awarded an *APSA Centennial Grant* from the Warren E. Miller Fund in Electoral Politics.

-[//]: (Prior to starting the Ph.D. program at Washington University, I conducted over 110 interviews with national legislators, justices, and public officials.
-I am also a Fulbright Alumni and an International Exchange Alumni with the U.S. Department of State.
-I received my B.A. in Political Science at *Universidad Torcuato Di Tella* in Buenos Aires, Argentina.)

 <div class="posts-list">